The-Marcy-Lab-School/js-fun-with-events-lab/README.md

 ## User stories
 1. There is a counter that starts at `0` every time the page is loaded or refreshed.
 Every second, the number in the counter increases by 1.
-2. As a user, I can click the `-` button in order to subtract 1 from the counter
+2. As a user, I can click the `-` button in order to subtract 1 from the counter.
 3. As a user, I can click the `+` button in order to add 1 to the counter.
 4. As a user, I can click on the `pause` button, which will accomplish the following:
   - The counter on the page will no longer increment every second.